 - Vision problems

 If a doctor suspects a pituitary tumor, he may order diagnostic imaging.
 These tests include computed tomography scans (CT) and magnetic resonance imaging (MRI.)
-If a patient undergoes these tests for another condition, the pituitary tumor may be discovered incidentally.
+Doctors may discover the pituitary tumor incidentally if a patient undergoes these tests for another condition.

 Pituitary tumor treatment depends on which cell type is in excess and if the endocrine system is affected.
-Potential therapies include:
+Potential pituitary tumor treatment options include:

 - Monitoring: For small, asymptomatic tumors, the doctor may opt to “watch and wait.”

-- Medication: For secreting tumors, this may be used to shrink the tumor or counter hormone effects.
+- Medication: This may shrink the tumor or counter hormone effects of secreting tumors.